Thomson Reuters profit tops Wall Street forecasts

 Last year, Thomson Reuters sold a 55-percent stake in its Financial & Risk (F&R) unit, which provides data and news primarily to financial customers, to private equity firm Blackstone Group LP.
 The deal valued the F&R unit, now a standalone business called Refinitiv, at about $20 billion.

-Revenue from Reuters News more than doubled to $155 million in the quarter, due to the 30-year agreement for Reuters to supply news and editorial content to Refinitiv, which began in the fourth quarter of 2018.
+Revenue from Reuters News more than doubled to $155 million in the latest quarter, due to a 30-year agreement for Reuters to supply news and editorial content to Refinitiv, which began in the fourth quarter of 2018.

 Thomson Reuters, controlled by Canada’s Thomson family, has said it set aside $2 billion of the $17 billion proceeds from the Blackstone deal to make purchases to help expand its Legal, Tax & Accounting and Corporates businesses.